 Carrying out installation work

-You will need to provide free access to and from the installation property (both internal and external access will likely be required) on the agreed dates so that we can deliver and install equipment.
-You must also provide free access to water, gas and electricity for installing and testing your new equipment.
+The customer will need to provide free access to and from the installation property (both internal and external access will likely be required) on the agreed dates so that we can deliver and install equipment.
+You must also provide free access to water, gas and electricity (where applicable) for installing and testing your new equipment.

 During the fulfilment of this contract, the customer agrees to provide a safe and respectful workplace for any persons attending the installation address.
 Persons attending a property to carry out work connected with this contract will leave the property if rude, abusive or unsafe conditions are encountered.
 If this happens, it will be at the sole discretion of the Company if a reattendance is arranged and what the charge for such a reattendance will be.
 In any event, no refund will be due from the Company to the customer if the site is vacated for reasons of safety, abuse or general rudeness.

 Prior to any attendance by the Company, it is the customer's responsibility to secure any permissions, licences or permits that may be required to authorise the work.
-An example of such permit could be a listed building consent, landlord consent or freeholder agreement.
+Examples of such permit could be a listed building consent, landlord consent or freeholder agreement.